Pointcept/PointTransformerV3/README.md

 </div>

 ## Highlights
-- *Dec, 2023*: We release of project repo for PTv3, if you have any question related to our work, please feel free to open an issue.
+- *Dec, 2023*: We released our project repo for PTv3, if you have any questions related to our work, please feel free to open an issue.
+Subscribe to our updates by filling out the [form](https://forms.gle/jHoBNqfhqK94WG678) and the subscription can be canceled by editing the form.

 ## Schedule
 To make our polished code and reproduced experiments available as soon as possible, this time we will release what we already finished immediately after a validation instead of releasing them together after all work is done.
 We list a task list as follows: